nicc777/home-tunnel-via-csp/DEV_NOTES.md

 ---
 RelayServer:
   Name: test-relay              # Identifier
+  Schedule:
+    Cycles:
+      MaxCycles: 4              # How long do we need this relay for, in "CycleUnit"s
+      CycleUnit: weeks          # hours,days,weeks,months,infinite
+      ImageRefresh:             # It is assumed that a serverless function will handle the instance refresh process.
+The function can read relay specific configs from existing CloudFormation template or DynamoDB (as an example)
+        RefreshSchedule:
+        - "0 04 * * 6"          # 0400 on Saturday mornings the VM Image will be updated
+        RefreshConfiguration:
+        - ParameterName: SqsQueueName     # Dependant on Cloud Provider.
+For AWS, we will target an SQS queue
+          ParameterValue: supply-a-name
+    ScaleUpSchedule:
+    - "0 6 * * 1,2,3,4,5"       # Start at 0600 every morning (UTC, or dependant on Cloud Service Provider Event Config)
+    ScaleDownSchedule:
+    - "0 20 * * 1,2,3,4,5"      # Stop relay server every evening at 2000 (UTC, or dependant on Cloud Service Provider Event Config)
   HttpProxy:                    # Creates a Load Balancer that will set-up a connection via the relay-server Nginx instance
     VirtualDomains:             # Nginx configurations
     - DomainName: example.tld